The WWF is run at a local level by the following offices...

 What are the big wins?

-Since inception, WWF has supported provincial agencies to contribute to regional protected areas estates, including 9% in the Western Cape, 23% in the Northern Cape and 3% in the Eastern Cape.
+In South Africa’s two biodiversity hotspots, WWF has supported national government and provincial conservation agencies to contribute over 470 000 hectares to the protected area expansion targets.
+This includes 9% in the Western Cape, 23% in the Northern Cape and 3% in the Eastern Cape; thus protecting iconic species and pristine landscapes.

-Through generous donations and trusts, fynbos and Succulent Karoo land has been acquired which includes iconic protected areas such as the Table Mountain, West Coast, Namaqua and Tankwa national parks, as well as the Knersvlakte Nature Reserve.
+Through generous donations and trusts, Fynbos and Succulent Karoo land has been acquired in protected areas such as the Table Mountain, West Coast, Namaqua and Tankwa national parks, as well as the most recently declared Knersvlakte Nature Reserve.